baltimoreblacktechies/100daysOfCode-2021/README.md

-# 100daysOfCode-2021
+# 2021
-This is a community git repository for side projects and scripts for 2021
+## 100 Days of Code

+Just a repository for memebers of BBT to share some of their little scripting projects.
+Let's see if we can get 100 days of code together!